DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

  7. Find out if this key can be trusted
  8. Find out how to import this key into your tool
  9. Write mail
-10. Find out what signing you email means
+10. Find out what signing your email means
 11. Sign and encrypt your email
 12. Hit Send